Experience and Service Centre

 You can find the available dates and time slots below.

-The experimental room is strictly for testing machines and not for coffee sampling or purchasing coffee beans.
+The experimental room is strictly for training, testing machines and not for repairs, coffee sampling or purchasing coffee beans.

 APPOINTMENT REQUEST FORM